ttkienn/ttkienn/README.md

 I am a web developer who is passionate about creating engaging websites.
 With expertise in both front-end and back-end development, I specialize in building user-centric web solutions that leave a lasting impact.

-* 🌍  I'm based in Vietnamese
+* 🌍  I'm based in Vietnam
 * ✉️  You can contact me at [ttk.trungkien333@gmail.com](mailto:ttk.trungkien333@gmail.com)
 * 🧠  I'm learning PHP, Javascript, Python